Small group course

 - Starting in 2018, we'll be offering 5 "Small Group Courses" with 5 students in each.

-- Locations: These will be held in our home offices (located in Leigh High School's neighborhood).
+- Locations: These will be held in our home offices, located in Leigh High School's neighborhood: Celeste is located near Union Middle School and Lynn is located near Dartmouth Middle School.

 - Priority registration will be given to students who have already had a Consultation with us, and we expect courses will reach capacity with those students.